For All the Ghibli Fans: How About a Walk in the Totoro Forest?

 Sadly, you might not encounter the mister Totoro himself and his little crew.
-But please do not be preliminary upset.
-There is still House of Kurosuke, where it is believed they live in.
+But please do not be upset.
+There is still House of Kurosuke, where it is believed they live.
 Overall, the vast natural location is beautiful.
 I would recommend going there in autumn.
 It’s a perfect neither too hot nor cold kind of air temperature.
 And you will be surrounded by a variety of vivid colors of fall foliage.

 I am a fan of this particular season.
 It inspires me to shoot more photographs while doing more walks and hence being more healthy.
 I went together with a friend and the long hours were absolutely enjoyable.
 I always love how friendly people in Japan are.
 We met a lot of strangers walking the same paths and they greeted us and wished us a nice day.
 And I saw lots of PET bottles filled with water in front of houses.
 It’s an old myth that the reflection from the water keeps stray cats away.